Navigation

 Your hospital will explain exactly how to prepare for your test.
 It’s important to follow their instructions.

-It’s important to tell your radiographer about all the medicines you take, and any medical conditions or allergies you have.
+It’s important to tell your radiographer about all the medicines you take, and if you have any medical conditions or allergies.
 If you usually take medicines in the morning, don’t have your morning dose unless you’ve agreed this with your doctor beforehand.
 Take your medicines to hospital and let your radiologist know.
 If you have any questions about your medicines, contact the radiology department at your hospital or ask your doctor.

 Tell your radiographer if you are, or could be, pregnant.
-Because of the X-rays, this test isn’t recommended if you’re pregnant, unless there’s an urgent medical reason.
-Your doctor may ask you to have a pregnancy test if there is any possibility you could be pregnant.
+The test uses X-rays, which aren’t recommended if you’re pregnant, unless there’s an urgent medical reason.
+Your doctor may ask you to have a pregnancy test if there’s any chance you could be pregnant.

 Barium swallow and meal procedure